Navigating the Federal Marketplace

 Call Dan prior to making a final decision on coverage to make sure you're not overlooking something critical.
 That's what I'm paid for!

 A FEW MORE THINGS TO KEEP IN MIND REGARDING COVERAGE CHANGES FOR 2018: (There are too many to list...)

 1. RATES VARY BY PERSON:

 There is a different rate for each family member.
 Don't be afraid to put different family members on different plans, according to your usage needs.
 There is no advantage to all being on the same plan or company and no cost savings.
-Kids over age 19 are priced like adults.
-However, if you have more than 3 kids...put them all on the same policy and you save with some carriers.
+Kids over age 19 are priced like adults and they get a 40% rate increase when they turn 21.